typedb/typedb/spec.md

 A element or a type.

+### Concept map

+Mapping of variables to concepts

+### Stream

+An ordered concept map.

+### Answer set

+The set of concept maps that satisfy a pattern.

-### Type kind
+### Answer

-The kind of a (schema) type: entity, relation, attribute, role, ownership, value.
+An element in the answer set of a pattern.

 ## TypeQL syntax